 What is the origin of Remembrance Day?

 11 November is universally associated with the remembrance of those who had died in the First World War.
-This conflict had mobilised over 70 million people and left between 9 and 13 million dead and as many as one third of these with no grave.
-The Allied nations chose this day and time for the commemoration of their war dead.
+This conflict had mobilised over 70 million people and left between nine and 13 million dead and as many as one third of these with no grave.
+The allied nations chose this day and time for the commemoration of their war dead.

 At 11 am on 11 November 1918, the guns on the Western Front fell silent after more than four years of continuous warfare.
 The allied armies had driven the German invaders back, having inflicted heavy defeats upon them over the preceding four months.

 In November, the Germans called for an armistice (suspension of fighting) in order to secure a peace settlement.
 They accepted the allied terms of unconditional surrender.
 The 11th hour of the 11th day of the 11th month attained a special significance in the post-war years and became universally associated with the remembrance of those who had died in the war.

 What is the significance of the period of Silence?

 On the first anniversary of the armistice in 1919, two minutes’ silence was instituted as part of the main commemorative ceremony at the new cenotaph in London.

 Australian journalist Edward Honey proposed the silence.
 At about the same time, a South African statesman made a similar proposal to the British Cabinet, which endorsed it.

 King George V personally requested all the people of the British Empire suspend normal activities for two minutes on the hour of the Armistice 'which stayed the worldwide carnage of the four preceding years and marked the victory of Right and Freedom'.
 The two minutes' silence was popularly adopted and it became a central feature of commemorations of Armistice Day.

 On the second anniversary of the Armistice on 11 November 1920, the commemoration was given added significance when it became a funeral, with the return of the remains of an unknown soldier from the battlefields of the Western Front.